ararslan/Maker.jl/README.md

 ```julia
 Maker.task(action::Function, name::AbstractString, dependencies::Vector{AbstractString})
 ```

 Normally with the `file` task, the `action` will perform an operation to create or update the file of the given name.
 With the `variable` task, the result of the action is assigned to a variable with the specified name.
-The `task` target is a generic task that can be used for general processing and to connect dependencies (like the PHONY target in a Makefile).
-All dependencies (also called prerequisites) must be satisfied before running the action.
+The `task` target is a generic task that can be used for general processing and to  connect dependencies.
+All dependencies must be satisfied before running the action.

 `action` can be called with zero or one arguments.
 If the one-argument version is available, that version is called.
 The argument is the `AbstractTarget`